23watejona/raspberrypi-camera-streaming-server/README.md

    * If rsync isn't installed in git bash, go [here](https://ayewo.com/how-to-install-rsync-on-windows/)
 4. Navigate to the directory that has the files
    * `cd {path to file directory}`
-5. Copy the files from
+5. Copy the files from the host computer to the raspberry pi
    * `rsync -avr . pi@{ip address of the pi}:/home/pi/webserver`
 6. On the pi again, sync the clock to the correct time
-   * `console sudo date -s "{current date and time in the format "Month Name day HH:MM:SS"}"`
+   * `sudo date -s "{current date and time in the format "Month Name day HH:MM:SS"}"`
 7. Install nodejs
    * `sudo apt install nodejs`
 8. Symlink the service file into the systemd system files directory